-These lightweight medical walking boots are a long ways from the uncomfortable and cumbersome casts used in yesteryears.
-These square-toe post-surgical walking boots allow you to adjust comfort levels with two adjustable, convenient Velcro straps with over an under-buckle closure for a snug and secure fit.
+These lightweight medical walking boots are a long way from the uncomfortable and cumbersome casts used in yesteryears.
+These square-toe post-surgical walking boots allow you to adjust comfort levels with two adjustable, convenient Velcro straps over an under-buckle closure for a snug and secure fit.

 These removable walking boots allow for natural bathing of your foot and easier replacement of surgical gauzes and bandages.
 The non-skid tread provides excellent stability with a rigid rocker sole arch support that relieves pain and pressure on your forefoot and heel.

 You will find a wider toe box that acts as a bumper to protect all areas of your feet with plentiful room for changing of surgical dressings.
 These walking boots are often considered to be one of the best shoes to wear after foot surgery or for other severe foot injuries.

 These medical walking boots offer excellent support and protection following post-operative procedures.
 The orthopedic support brace design provides a comfortable fit; however, they may not work well with more complicated foot surgeries.

 - Universal surgical shoes for right or left foot